A guide to understanding the ins and outs of gingivitis and gum disease, and a few easy at-home tricks to help manage and prevent them from spreading

 And these small pockets are big trouble.
 They can collect debris, store bacteria, and become infected.
 As your immune system tries to fight off the infection, the plaque can continue to grow beneath the gum line, leading to further issues.

 If you develop gum disease, the plaque may begin to develop toxins that can break down the bone and connective tissue that hold your teeth in place.

-In the late stages of periodontitis, your teeth will no longer be secured in place.
-In fact, they can even end up coming loose and falling out.
+The late stages of periodontitis, your teeth will no longer be secured in place.
+But the fact is they can even end up coming loose and falling out.